rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint2/RSS-ECOMM-2_13.md

-### Redirect users to the main page upon successful account creation and automatic login (10 points)
+### Issue RSS-ECOMM-2_13: Redirect users to the main page upon successful account creation and automatic login (15 points)

 #### Description

 Redirect users to the application's main page, displaying personalized content, upon successful account creation and automatic login.
 Ensure a smooth transition and handle redirection in a way that accounts for browser history, so users can utilize the back and forward navigation buttons seamlessly.

 To implement the redirection process, consider the following recommendations: